Maxi Cosi EURO Carseat Review

-Not Recommended – The Maxi Cosi Euro has lower shoulder height markers when compared to Britax and Infa.
-Additionally the ISOFIX system does not work effectively; and it may be not as tight as a seat belt installation.
+Not Recommended – The Maxi Cosi Euro carseat has lower shoulder height markers when compared to Britax and Infa.
+Additionally, the ISOFIX system does not work effectively; and it may be not as tight as a seat belt installation.
+Many families have found the Maxi Cosi Euro carseat challenging to install properly.

-Can MAXI COSI be trusted in the future, they released a child restraint that was not certified by SAI GLOBAL and kept repeating that it was just paper work.
+Can the Maxi Cosi Euro carseat be trusted in the future?
+They released a child restraint that was not certified by SAI GLOBAL and kept repeating that it was just paperwork.
 SAI Global finally came out to say that the seats were not certified and ACCC issued a Recall Notice.
 I.M.O.
 I would NOT TRUST Maxi Cosi ever again.

 Maxi Cosi Euro car seats recalled – update June 2015

-on March 15 2015 information is released that the new Maxi Cosi Euro A4 Child restraints have been released.
+on March 15 2015 information is released that the new Maxi Cosi Euro A4 Child restraints have been released called the maxi cosi euro nxt

-On 15 June 2015 Dorel Finally admitted that their A4 EURO Car Seats were not certified by SAIGLOGAL, which was a response from a question david george asked on June 12.
-This comment now appears to have been deleted from the Maxi Cosi Facebook page.
+On 15 June 2015, Dorel finally admitted that their A4 EURO Car Seats were not certified by SAI GLOBAL, following a question from David George.
+This fact raises doubts about the Maxi Cosi Euro carseat’s overall quality.

 Faulty A2 Maxi Cosi Euro child restraint